mondeja/leptos-fluent/book/src/leptos_fluent.md

 ### <span style="opacity:.5">CSR </span> | `initial_language_from_sessionstorage_to_localstorage`

-Get initial language from [session storage] and save it to a [local storage].
+Get initial language from [session storage] and save it to [local storage].

 ```rust
 leptos_fluent! {